schroedermatt/docker-hadoop-3/README.md

-# Docker file for Hadoop 3
+# Hadoop 3.x Docker Image

 Most of the work is coming from : http://bigdatums.net/2017/11/04/creating-hadoop-docker-image/

-Just added a few adaptations for Hadoop 3.

 For some details about Hadoop 3 (such as new ports), see: https://fr.slideshare.net/HadoopSummit/hadoop-3-in-a-nutshell